-Installing or removing a smart card
+Installing or removing a flash media card

-Attention: Before installing or removing a smart card, ensure that you observe the following precautions:
+Attention: Before installing or removing a flash media card, ensure that you observe the following precautions:

-- Before you start, read "Static electricity prevention" on page 123. - When data is being transferred, do not put your computer into sleep or hibernation mode and do not perform any installation or removal actions.
+- Before you start, read "Static electricity prevention" on page 99. - During the data transfer, do not put your computer into sleep or hibernation mode and do not perform any installation or removal actions.
 Otherwise, your data could get damaged. - Do not remove a smart card while the computer is in sleep or hibernation mode.
-Otherwise, the system might not respond when you try to resume operation.
+Otherwise, the system might not respond when you try to resume operation. - Stop all the activities involving the card before removing it.
+Otherwise, data on the card might be damaged or lost.